One out of two men and one out of three women will develop cancer during their lifetimes.

 Who developed the video and who are the actors?

-The videos were shot and edited by The Jackson Laboratory Multimedia Services with consultation from David Fuller of Airstream Pictures.
+The videos in Courses 1 - 4 were shot and edited by The Jackson Laboratory Multimedia Services with consultation from David Fuller of Airstream Pictures.
 The script was written by The Jackson Laboratory Clinical and Continuing Education Program staff and reviewed internally and externally.
 The video cast included:

 - Doctor: Carl Karush